Mystery of 2014 plan for a local brewery

-Entrepreneur Dave Robertson, the man behind a 2014 bid to launch an amibitous South Queensferry craft brewery and micro-distillery, has not so far produced any beer locally – and there’s no brewery.
+Entrepreneur Dave Robertson, the man behind a 2014 bid to launch an ambitious South Queensferry craft brewery and micro-distillery, has not so far produced any beer locally – and there’s no brewery.

 Meanwhile his separate attempt to launch a gin distillery in Oban has yet to deliver any results.